-Interior Designers Institute maintains the highest of standards for its faculty members.
-All professors are degreed professionals with an average of 10 years work experience in architecture and design.
+Interior Designers Institute maintains the highest standards for its faculty members.
+All professors are degreed professionals with an average of 10 years of work experience in architecture and design.
 Leaders in their fields, many are associated with top firms, while others own successful interior design businesses.
-Most are professionally affiliated with ASID, IIDA or AIA.
+Most are professionally affiliated with ASID, IIDA, or AIA.

-The faculty includes award-winning architects, a CBS Television set designer, ASID Designer of the year and Platinum Award winners, members of the California Board of Architectural Examiners and designers of many of the state's most prestigious projects.
-Faculty also includes past presidents and board members of IIDA and ASID.
+The faculty includes award-winning architects, a CBS Television set designer, ASID Designer of the Year and Platinum Award winners, members of California Board of Architects, and designers of many of the state's most prestigious projects.
+Faculty also includes past board members of IIDA and ASID.

-In addition, the faculty includes a number of interior designers who have been published in such magazines as Interior Design Magazine, Woman's Day, California Homes, Profiles in Architecture, Coast Magazine, and Healthcare Design.
-Students have the opportunity to work closely with these design leaders in learning the most current design innovations and portfolio techniques.
+In addition, the faculty includes several interior designers who have been published in such magazines as Interior Design Magazine, Woman's Day, California Homes, Profiles in Architecture, Coast Magazine, and Healthcare Design.
+Students can work closely with these design leaders to learn the most current design innovations and portfolio techniques.